Related Content

 1. The trains which arrive at and depart from St Pancras Thameslink station, which now also connect with the Elizabeth line trains at Farringdon.

-2. Directly in front of the main station building is the Underground ticket hall which is above the 'sub-surface' lines, the Circle, Hammersmith and City and the Metropolitan lines.
+1. Directly in front of the main station building is the Underground ticket hall, pictured above, which is above the 'sub-surface' lines - the Circle, Hammersmith and City and the Metropolitan lines.
 They all share the same set of platforms (tracks), which can be accessed by a lift (elevator) as well as a short flight of stairs.

-3. The tube lines which serve St Pancras International are the Northern, Piccadilly and Victoria lines and they can be accessed from two different areas of the main station building.
+1. The tube lines which serve St Pancras International are the Northern, Piccadilly and Victoria lines and they can be accessed from two different areas of the main station building:

-• At the end of the station by the Thameslink station and below the area of the station that the Southeastern trains arrive at, is the access to a passage way to an alternative Underground ticket hall, but this ticket hall is under King's Cross station, which is across the street.
+(2) At the end of the station to the left of the exit from the Thameslink station and below the area of the station that the Southeastern trains arrive at, is the access pictured above, to a passage way to an alternative Underground ticket hall - But this ticket hall is under King's Cross station, which is across the street.

 So the passage way is fairly long, as are the passage ways which lead to the Piccadilly and Victoria lines from this ticket hall.